Eligibility for financial aid

 - The online Year or Term Abroad Budget for Financial Aid Applicants

-- A copy of your program’s costs, from printed or online sources, mailed or faxed to Student Financial Services
+- A copy of your program's costs, from printed or online sources, e-mailed to firstname.lastname@example.org

-- A copy of your bill from the program or institution, mailed or faxed to Student Financial Services.
+- A copy of your bill from the program or institution, e-mailed to email@example.com.
 This is required in order to refund financial aid funds from your Yale student account to your program and to you.

 Please submit these items by the following deadlines:

-If you have questions about the required forms and information, please e-mail SFS Associate Director Shalane Hansen-Rodriguez at firstname.lastname@example.org.
+If you have questions about the required forms and information, please e-mail UFA Assistant Director Nicole Rothfuss at firstname.lastname@example.org.

-Note: Students in the Yale-in-London or Bocconi—Yale Economics Exchange program do not need to submit study-abroad budget information.
-These programs have standardized budgets that the Financial Aid Office uses when calculating participants’ financial aid.
+Note: Students in the Yale-in-London program do not need to submit study-abroad budget information.
+This program has a standardized budget that the Financial Aid Office uses when calculating participants' financial aid.

 Disbursement of your financial aid